calblueprint/roots-of-success/README.md

 to set up dependencies and set up the app.

+Ping Sam for the `application.yml` file which contains the API keys.

 ## Contributing

 Feel free to open issues or send pull requests with improvements.
 Thanks in